rovaughn/platform-docs/platform/manual/project/deploy.rst

 Applying microservice configuration changes only
 ------------------------------------------------
-To only apply microservice configuration changes, i.e any change inside to the ``k8s.yaml`` file inside a microservice directory, run the following command:
+To only apply microservice configuration changes, i.e. any change inside to the ``k8s.yaml`` file inside a microservice directory, run the following command:

 .. code-block:: bash

   $ hasura microservice apply # optionally -c <cluster-alias>

-This can be port changes, Docker image changes, change environment variables etc.
+These can be port changes, Docker image changes, change environment variables etc.

 Pushing microservice source code changes only